oatlog/oatlog/doc/report/main.typ

 === Functional dependency

-Functional dependency, implicit functionality or primary key constraint can be formally described as:
+A functional dependency, also known as implicit functionality or primary key constraint, can be formally described as:

 $ f(x) = a and f(x) = b => a = b $

-We can exploit functional dependency to simplify our rules, for example for this conjunctive query:
+This restricts what rows can reside in tables.
+It can also be exploited to simplify rules, such as in the case of this conjunctive query:

 $ "Add"(x, y, a), "Add"(x, y, b) $

-Here, we know that a = b because both atoms take (x,y) as input, so the query can be rewritten to:
+Here, we know that $a=b$ because both atoms take $(x,y)$ as input, so the query can be rewritten to:

 $ "Add"(x, y, a) $

 === Semi-naive evaluation

-To enable semi-naive evaluation, copies of rules are created where each atom is switched to iterate new instead of all.
+To enable semi-naive evaluation, naive rules are replaced with multiple more selective rules created from changing any single atom to iterate `new` instead of `all`.
+A rule

 $ R(x, y), S(y, z), T(z, x) $

-Becomes:
+becomes

 $ R_"new" (x, y), S(y, z), T(z, x) $
 $ R(x, y), S_"new" (y, z), T(z, x) $
-$ R(x, y), S(y, z), T_"new" (z, x) $
+$ R(x, y), S(y, z), T_"new" (z, x). $

 === Merging rules (in HIR, not trie)

 #NOTE[Not implemented yet.]

-It is very rare that the user provides rules with identical premises, but with semi-naive we produce many very similar rules, that can potentially be merged.
+It is very rare that the user provides rules with identical premises, but with semi-naive we produce many very similar rules that can potentially be merged.
 To merge rules, we compare the premise of the rules and if they are equal replace them with a rule that combines the actions of the original rules.